liamca/WikiSynonyms/README.md

 > .import synonyms4.tsv synonyms

+Optionally at this point you can play with the synonyms by executing a query such as this to find all synonyms for microsoft.

+> with SynonymList as

+> ( select synonym from synonyms where root = 'microsoft'

+> union

+> select synonym from synonyms where root in (

+>   select root from synonyms where synonym = 'microsoft'

+> ))

+> select distinct synonym from SynonymList order by synonym

+> go

 At this point you can exit out of the SQLite command window and copy the resulting synonyms.db to your source code working directory: \src\WikiSynonym

+### Step 3 - Building and running the Synonym Application

+Now that you have created and copied the SQLite database to your source code directory.
+You can build the application and run it from a command line.
+For example after building, you can run:

+>WikiSynonym.exe "Bill Gates"